The question is in the title.

 Then there’s always a third case that people sometimes suspect, and frankly we can’t tell you that it isn’t true, there’s just nothing we can do about it if it is (because no one will admit to filtering this way, much less give us the chance to influence it):

 - IP reputation + domain + content.
 It is entirely possible, even if not probable, that IP reputation is one piece of a spam score that is not enough to instantly filter an email to the spam folder, but that it could be a combination of your domain name and/or content with an unpublished bias against an IP address.
+This “might” explain why one customer consistently hits the spam folder but only when using our IP space, while another customer using our IP space never hits the spam folder.

 The third one there is purely theoretical.
 We’re not saying it doesn’t happen, but we’re not saying it does either.
 We have no evidence to support the idea that it occurs, it’s just a wild technical theory.
 All we can do for IP reputation is keep our IPs clean, and that’s something we work our tails off to do.